 Do you have tips, tricks or variations on Notice & Wonder you've found to work?

-How do you use N & W with really young leaners?
+How do you use N & W with really young learners?

-What is your favourite place or way for choosing Notice & Wonder visuals?
+What is your favourite place to go for Notice & Wonder visuals?